Skip to content

 Sign in Start free

-Features AI traffic Pricing Manifesto Docs Audit Contact Sign in
+Features AI traffic Pricing Manifesto Docs Audit Contact Sign in Start free

 Manifesto · sprint 2026

-Hosted in France (EU) Tracker ≈ 2 KB gzip 6 languages Retention 90 d / 25 mo ISO 27001 (host)
+Hosted in France (EU) Tracker ≈ 2 KB gzip On-demand Snorklee AI Retention 90 d / 25 mo ISO 27001 (host)

-Why yet another analytics tool?
+Why rethink an analytics tool?

 Our principles

-1. Absolute sovereignty
+1. Concrete sovereignty

 Production analytics data stays hosted in the European Union.
 Known operational processors are documented in the DPA and the Compliance view; the tracker is served without a third-party CDN.